 - Direct, accountable collaboration

 I work with only a few clients at any one time.
-It is important that we begin by making sure that we are a good fit for collaboration, because that is the best way of ensuring the best outcomes.
+It is important that we begin by making sure there is a good fit for collaboration, because that is the best way of ensuring strong outcomes.